tx-lin/vmSafeguard/README.md

 3 - Don't turn off your server who host vmSafeguard :blush: , when a backup is running.
 Otherwise it will be cancel the ssh connexion between vmSafeguard and the ESXI

-4 - If you want to change the name of the repository project, please do the following action :
-   - ``` mv vmSafeguard newName/ ```
-   - change the "AuthUserFile" path : ``` AuthUserFile "/var/www/html/newName/.htpasswd" ```
-   - change the PoolVMBackup.sh path in saveCronTask.php

-5 - If you want to reinstall vmSafeGuard, just git clone the projet into /var/www/html, and put the correct rights and owner to the project folder.
+4 - If you want to reinstall vmSafeGuard, just git clone the projet into /var/www/html, and put the correct rights and owner to the project folder.

 ```
 chmod 700 -R /var/www/html/vmSafeguard